 The sea did not care about Kalinganagar.

-It moved past the village the way it moved past everything on this coast — restless, indifferent, carrying its salt and its sound wherever the wind directed it.
-The village stood on a strip of land between coconut groves and the Bay of Bengal — perhaps sixty houses with thatched roofs and mud walls the colour of old clay, a small pond near the centre, a temple to Lord Jagannath at the eastern edge, and at the far end of the northern lane, behind a house somewhat larger than the others, a bara koli tree that had been standing, by common village estimate, since before anyone’s grandfather’s grandfather was born.
+It moved past the village the way it moved past everything on this coast — restless, indifferent, carrying its salt wherever the wind directed it.
+The village stood on a strip of land between coconut groves and the Bay of Bengal — perhaps sixty houses, thatched roofs and mud walls the colour of old clay, a small pond at the centre, a Jagannath temple at the eastern edge.
+At the far end of the northern lane, behind a house somewhat larger than the others, stood a bara koli tree that had been there, by village estimate, since before anyone’s grandfather’s grandfather was born.

-The tree had no divine significance.
-No legend attached to it.
-It produced fruit in its season — small, pale yellow-green, sweet with a sourness underneath that sat in the back of your mouth for an hour after eating.
-The villagers knew it the way they knew the pond and the temple — as a fact of the place, permanent and unremarkable.
+No divine significance.
+No legend.
+It produced fruit twice a year — small, pale yellow-green, sweet with a sourness underneath that sat in the back of your mouth for an hour.
+The villagers knew it the way they knew the pond and the temple.
+A fact of the place.

-Except that since Bishu Maharana had moved into the house behind it, the tree had acquired a second significance.
+Except that since Bishu Maharana had moved in behind it, the tree had acquired a second significance.

 It was where he worked.

-Every morning before the first prayers, before the village had properly decided to be awake, Bishu was already under the bara koli.
-He sat cross-legged on a woven mat, his pothis arranged around him in careful order — long rectangular palm leaves, each bound with a cord through holes at the ends, covered in a close dense script of a man who thought faster than he could write.
-His janai — the sacred thread of the Brahmin, white cotton worn diagonally across the bare chest — caught the early light as he bent over his work.
-He drew with a reed stylus: arcs, proportions, the elevation of an imagined Rekha Deula rising from its base, the ancient mathematical relationships between the Garbhagriha and the Jagamohana that the Silpa Shastra called fixed and eternal as the stars above them.
+Every morning before first prayers, before the village had properly decided to be awake, Bishu was already under the bara koli.
+Cross-legged on a woven mat, his pothis arranged around him in careful order — long rectangular palm leaves, each bound with a cord, covered in the close dense script of a man who thought faster than he wrote.
+His janai caught the early light as he bent over his work.
+He drew with a reed stylus: arcs, proportions, the elevation of an imagined Rekha Deula rising from its base, the mathematical relationships between the Garbhagriha and the Jagamohana that the Silpa Shastra called eternal as the stars.

-He was thirty-two years old.
-His hands moved with the certainty of hands that had been doing this since they were old enough to hold a reed.
+He was thirty-two.
+His hands moved with the certainty of hands that have been doing this since they were old enough to hold a reed.

-Kalinganagar knew him as Sthapati Bishu Maharana — the title conferred upon a master of Vastu Vidya, the ancient sacred science of form, proportion, and divine space.
-He had earned it younger than anyone in the surrounding villages had heard of, and Kalinganagar was quietly proud of this the way small places are quietly proud of exceptional things born within them — careful not to say too much, in case the world notices and takes it away.
+Kalinganagar called him Sthapati Bishu Maharana — the title of a master of Vastu Vidya, the ancient science of form, proportion, and divine space.
+He had earned it younger than anyone in the surrounding villages had heard of.
+The village was quietly proud of this, in the way small places are careful about exceptional things — afraid that too much talk would draw the world’s attention, and the world would take it.

 People came to him constantly.
-A farmer whose new house sat at an inauspicious angle to the rising sun.
+A farmer whose new house sat at an inauspicious angle to the sun.
 A merchant wanting to know if his storehouse stood in harmony with the five elements.
-A temple committee in the next village who had argued for two years about the correct height of their shikhara.
-Bishu listened, asked his precise questions, unrolled a pothi, drew something quickly, and explained.
+A temple committee arguing about the correct height of their shikhara.
+Bishu listened, asked his precise questions, unrolled a pothi, drew something quickly, explained.
 He charged very little.
-He was not much interested in money.
+Money did not interest him.

 Pradhan Judhistir had given his daughter UshaRani in marriage to Bishu on the fifth day of Kartik, one year ago.

-The mandap had been erected in the Pradhan’s courtyard — bamboo poles strung with marigold chains and mango leaf toranas, the ground freshly swept and sprinkled with turmeric water, a square fire pit at the centre with the sacred flame that would witness everything.
-Half the village had come.
-They sat in rows on the ground — the women on one side in their best silk, the men on the other, children running between until the elders caught them by the ear.
-The smell of the evening — wood smoke, sea air, white flowers — was one that Kalinganagar would carry in its memory for years.
+The mandap stood in the Pradhan’s courtyard — bamboo poles hung with marigold chains and mango leaf toranas, the ground sprinkled with turmeric water, a square fire pit at the centre.
+Half the village came.
+The smell of the evening — wood smoke, sea air, white flowers — was one that Kalinganagar would carry for years.

-The girls had begun singing before the groom arrived.
+The girls began singing before the groom arrived.

 Aa re bou, aa re bou, aaji tora lagna ghara bhara—

-They sat clustered near the mandap, eight or ten of the young unmarried women of the village in their reds and yellows, clapping in rhythm, their Mangala Gita rising into the evening air with the particular joyful shamelessness of girls who are not yet required to be dignified.
+Eight or ten of the young unmarried women in their reds and yellows, clapping in rhythm, their Mangala Gita rising into the evening with the joyful shamelessness of girls not yet required to be dignified.
 The chorus rolled through the courtyard and through the lanes beyond, reached the old women on their doorsteps who closed their eyes and smiled.

-Bishu arrived in a new white dhoti and a garland of white flowers, his janai gleaming against his bare chest.
-He walked with the slight forward lean of a man whose mind was always partly elsewhere — in his case, almost certainly on the pothi he had nearly brought and been loudly talked out of by his friend Madhu at the gate.
-He sat at the mandap and folded his hands and waited.
+Bishu arrived in a new white dhoti and a garland of white flowers, his janai gleaming.
+He walked with the slight forward lean of a man whose mind was always partly elsewhere — in this case, almost certainly on the pothi he had nearly brought and been loudly talked out of by his friend Madhu at the gate.
+He sat at the mandap, folded his hands, and waited.

 When they brought UshaRani out, he forgot entirely about the pothi.

-She was short — the top of her head barely reached his shoulder — and the weight of the wedding silk and gold ornaments seemed designed for someone of larger consequence.
-But she moved through it all with the unself-conscious ease of someone entirely at home in the world, her face composed, her eyes finding her father’s face once and smiling at him quickly before returning to the ground before her.
-Her lips were precisely what the old poets had tried to describe when they wrote of lips curved like a drawn bow.
-And above the left corner of that bow, slightly higher, was a small dark teel — a mole that caught the firelight and held it.
+She was short — the top of her head barely reached his shoulder — and the wedding silk and gold ornaments seemed designed for someone of larger consequence.
+But she moved through it all with an ease that suggested she had no interest in consequence.
+Her face composed, her eyes finding her father’s face once, smiling at him quickly, then returning to the ground before her.
+Her lips were the shape the old poets had spent centuries trying to describe.
+And above the left corner of that mouth, slightly higher, was a small dark teel — a mole that caught the firelight and held it.

 The priest chanted.
-The fire received the offerings.
-Pradhan Judhistir, his eyes not entirely dry, placed his daughter’s hand in the Sthapati’s.
+The fire received its offerings.
+Pradhan Judhistir, eyes not entirely dry, placed his daughter’s hand in the Sthapati’s.

-She cooked, cleaned, managed the household, negotiated with the vegetable vendor with a firmness that consistently surprised people who had underestimated her the first time, scolded the neighbour’s goat when it strayed into the courtyard, and maintained a running commentary on the world that Bishu found inexhaustibly entertaining.
+She cooked, cleaned, managed the household, negotiated with the vegetable vendor with a firmness that surprised people who had underestimated her the first time, scolded the neighbour’s goat when it strayed into the courtyard, and maintained a running commentary on the world that Bishu found inexhaustibly entertaining.
 She did not understand the pothis.
-He had tried once to explain the mathematical principles behind the proportioning of a Rekha Deula — the relationship between the base, the wall elevation, the precise inward curve of the shikhara, the placement of the Amalaka at the crown.
-She had listened with complete attention and then said: “So it is like measuring a pot.
+He had tried once to explain the mathematics of a Rekha Deula — the base, the wall elevation, the precise inward curve of the shikhara, the Amalaka at the crown.
+She listened with complete attention and said: “So it is like measuring a pot.
 Just bigger.”

-He had thought about this for three days.
-He was not fully certain she was wrong.
+He thought about this for three days.
+He was not certain she was wrong.

 What she did not tolerate was that he was always underfoot.